maciej-zieniewicz/gcsfuse-for-colab/README.md

 # gcsfuse-for-colab
 Repository for connecing GSS bucket with Colab VM.
-You can easily use gcsguse adapter developed by Google.
+You can easily use gcsfuse adapter developed by Google.

 Article about this topic: